Launched in 2014, the ‘Make In India’ initiative has played an important role in India’s revolutionary growth.

 The ‘Make in India’ initiative has greatly influenced India’s export landscape across various sectors.
 Here are some key statistics highlighting its impact:

-- Since 2014, India’s finished steel production increased by over 50%, enabling the country to become a net exporter of finished steel.
+- Since 2014, India’s finished steel production has increased by over 50%, enabling the country to become a net exporter of finished steel.
 (ThePrint)

 - India’s Defense production exports grew from INR 1,000 crore in 2014 to INR 21,000 crore in 2024, expanding to over 85 countries.
 (ThePrint)